aws-samples/aws-modernization-gitops-with-weaveworks/content/40_workshop_4_hipo-teams/30_gitops_enable_clusters/10_create-github.md

 You will also want to add your ssh.
 Instructions to do so [are here](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

-The pbcopy will not work on amazon linix, so instead just run:
+The pbcopy will not work on amazon linux, so instead just run:

 ```bash
 cat ~/.ssh/id_rsa.pub